nami-rangana/AMBER_MELDtutorial/README.md

 ```
 curl -o 3gb1.fasta https://www.rcsb.org/fasta/entry/3GB1
 ```
 Now lets bild the system to simulate using Leap.
 Here we will use ff19SB forcefield and mbondii2 radii that are appropriate for the igb=5 option in sander.
-We use [makeLead.x](makeLead.x) to make the Leap input file ([leap.in](leap.in)) using the [3gb1.fasta](3gb1.fasta) file we downloaded before.
+We use [makeLeap.x](makeLeap.x) to make the Leap input file ([leap.in](leap.in)) using the [3gb1.fasta](3gb1.fasta) file we downloaded before.

 * makeLeap.x